akeneo/pim-helpcenter/content/md/user-management/manage-your-users-via-import-export.md

 :::

 :::info
 **For security purpose, it is not possible to export/import passwords**.
 When you create new users via an import, a provisional password is automatically created.
-The user will have to ask for a new password directly in the interface.
+The user will have to ask for a new password directly on the login page through the "Forget your password?" link.
 :::

 # Import/export your user groups